 Only a few of the Nigerian Diasporas who are white-collar employees were captured by the FGD.
 Most of them considered Ghana more livable that Nigeria on the account of ample energy supply, better social services, and security.
-However, they feel that ECOWAS should do more for the protection of the business interests of citizens of member states in order to arrest any molestation from the host community.
+However, they feel that ECOWAS should do more for the protection of the business interests of citizens of member states in order to arrest any molestation from the officials of the host community.

 1.5.
-CONCLUSIONS
+Conclusions